 - When should you use vanilla powder?
 And when should you use vanilla paste?

 How does vanilla powder differ from vanilla paste?

 Aside from the obvious textural difference, vanilla powder and paste do have certain crucial differences in both flavor and how they are used.
 Both are similar in that they offer the clean taste of vanilla.

-There are several types of vanilla powder, some consist simply of dried and ground vanilla beans while others consist of vanilla extract mixed with sucrose, dextrose or cornstarch and dried.
+There are several types of vanilla powder, some consist simply of dried and ground vanilla beans while others comprise vanilla extract mixed with sucrose, dextrose, or cornstarch and dried.
 One key difference between the forms of vanilla powder is that ground whole beans will not dissolve while vanilla powders made with dextrose or sucrose will.
 Vanilla powder is great for mixing with dry ingredients without adding any additional moisture.
 The dextrose and sucrose forms can be mixed into liquids where they will dissolve quickly and easily.
-You can use them to make homemade pancake, or cake mixes as well as hot cocoa mixes.
+You can use them to make homemade pancake or cake mixes and hot cocoa mixes.

-Vanilla paste is a mixture of ground vanilla beans and vanilla extract.
+Vanilla paste, on the other hand, is a mixture of ground vanilla beans and vanilla extract.
 It may then be mixed with corn syrup or another sweetener.
 The paste consistency makes it useful for making desserts with a lot of moisture like custards or vanilla creams.
 Vanilla paste is also popular for making chocolates.